Shopify Review – King of Canadian Ecommerce ? 👑

 Cons – Things To Consider

-Shopify does come with a few negatives as most companies do.
-The negatives associated with the service aren’t drastic, but they are also unlikely to be remedied any time in the near future.
+Shopify does come with negatives as most companies do.
+The negatives associated with the service aren’t drastic but they also aren’t going to remedied at any point in the near future.

 Cost – Shopify competes well with other eCommerce platforms as their pricing structures are extremely similar.
 The pricing compares poorly with other platforms not built specifically for eCommerce as well as free options hosted on WordPress.

-For beginners, $29 a month is a lot of money – especially when sales aren’t given.
-There’s a lot of costs involved with starting an online business and everything adds up.
+For beginners $29 a month is a lot of money – especially when sales aren’t given.
+There are a lot of costs involved with starting an online business and everything adds up.